-Mr. Street’s work includes a broad range of business litigation and trial work, on both the plaintiff and defense sides of the table.
-Of note, Mr. Street participated in a high-profile civil rights trial against the LAPD; he also handled several other high-profile civil rights cases across Southern California.
+Scott Street handles a broad range of business litigation and trial work, for both plaintiffs and defendants.
+Mr. Street participated in a high-profile civil rights trial against the LAPD; he also handled several other high-profile civil rights cases in Southern California.
 He defended a regional bank in a purported class action based on its use of the “365/360” method to calculate interest on short-term loans.
 He defended a commercial real estate broker against negligence and breach of fiduciary duty claims.
 He also helped defend an appliance manufacturer in a $10 million products liability case filed by a local magazine publisher (the case was settled favorably just before trial).

-Mr. Street’s clients include real estate companies, developers, Fortune 500 companies, local businesses, public interest organizations and individuals.
-He also continues to advise political candidates and government officials.
-And he is very active in the community, serving on the Board of Directors of Five Acres, the Boys’ and Girls’ Aid Society of Los Angeles, and on the Advisory Board of the Western Center on Law and Poverty.
+Mr. Street represents real estate companies, developers, Fortune 500 companies, local businesses, public interest organizations, and individuals.
+He serves on the Board of Directors of Five Acres — the Boys’ and Girls’ Aid Society of Los Angeles, and on the Advisory Board of the Western Center on Law and Poverty.

 Mr. Street is an avid golfer and lives in Pasadena.